Way back a gazillion and some odd years ago, I wrote a review of the Needlework System 4 stand and frame clamp.

 To fit it in the frame clamp, I just put it into the space between the two “plates” and tighten them.
 I make sure the hoop part is not pushed too far back – that there’s enough of the hoop for the clamp to grab onto.
 And I normally turn the hardware part of the hoop so that it is outside the clamp area.
 It will work with the hardware inside the clamp, but I can move the hoop around better in the clamp if the hardware isn’t part of the equation.

-The clamp will also work with 4″ hoops, but it doesn’t leave much space for embroidering!
+The clamp will also work with small, 4″ hoops, but it doesn’t leave much space for embroidering!
 I’ve used it successfully with hoops that small, though.

 Fabric in the Hoop